chaotickoala777/development_final/README.md

 ### Goal and Value of the Application
-The goal of this application is to track votes and link support for a policy/bill to the amoount of money politicians earn from lobbysists.
+The goal of this application is to track votes and link support for a policy/bill to the amount of money politicians earn from lobbysists.
 The main reasoning for this is so that constituents can understand the different/possibly conflicting interests that may be in play when politicians, who should be properly representing their constituents, vote.
 This would then create accountability and force transparency.